broadinstitute/gatk/scripts/variantstore/beta_docs/run-your-own-samples.md

 ## Run the workflow

 Now that your samples are loaded into data table in Terra, it’s time to setup and run the GVS workflow!
-The workflow is configured to call inputs from and write outputs to the sample_set table.

 1. **Select the workflow** from the Workflows tab.
-1. In the configuration page, select the **sample_set entity** in Step 1.
-1. Create a new sample_set dataset in Step 2.
-    1. Select **Create a new sample_set from selected samples**.
-    1. Click on the **arrow next to the tickbox** in the header row of the table.
-    1. Select All in the dropdown menu that appears to select all of the samples.
-    1. If you do **not** want to include the example data in your callset, **click on the tickbox** next to each of the 10 samples to deselect them.
-    1. At the bottom of the page, **name your new sample_set**.
-This will appear in the sample_set data table.
-    1. Click **OK** to create the sample_set.
 1. Configure the workflow inputs.
     1. Enter a **name for the callset** as a string with the format “*CALLSET_NAME*” for the `call_set_identifier` variable.
 This string is used as to name several variables and files and should begin with a letter.
 Valid characters include A-z, 0-9, “.”, “,”, “-“, and “_”.
     1. Enter the name of your **BigQuery dataset** as a string with the format “*DATASET_NAME*” for the `dataset_name` variable.
     1. Enter the name of the **GCP project** that holds the BigQuery dataset as a string with the format “*PROJECT_NAME*” for the `project_id` variable.
+   2. Enter the name of a directory for writing outputs.
+Enter a string in the format "*gs://your_bucket/here*" in `extract_output_gcs_dir`.
+If you want the data in your Terra workspace bucket you can find that on the Workspace Dashboard, right panel, under Cloud Information.
+Copy the "Bucket Name" and use it to the inputs to create a gs path as a string like this "*gs://fc-338fe040-3522-484c-ba48-14b48f9950c2*".
+If you do not enter a bucket here, the outputs will be in the execution directory under *Files*.
 1. **Save** the workflow configuration.
 1. **Run** the workflow.

-### Adding additional data to the BigQuery dataset
-The workflow imports GVCFs to the BigQuery dataset.
-The example GVCFs for the workspace are listed as a set in the workspace sample_set table.
-Multiple sample sets may be added to the same BigQuery dataset to appear in the same callset, but the workflow only runs on one sample set at a time.

-If you run the workflow with the example data pre-loaded into the workspace, and then load additional data into that same dataset, the example data will be in your callset.
-Be sure to make a new dataset for your own data if you run the example data (unless you want the example data in there too–the more the merrier!).

-### Important configuration notes

-By default, the workflow is set up to write outputs to the workspace Google bucket.
-If you want to write the outputs to a different cloud storage location, you can specify the cloud path in the `extract_output_gcs_dir` optional input in the workflow configuration.

 ### Time and cost
 Below are several examples of the time and cost of running the workflow.